-It is noteworthy that while Heydon J in Forrest agreed in the result, his Honour identified Fortescue's statement about there having been a "binding contract" as being an opinion, for which there were reasonable grounds.33 Heydon J regarded it to be a somewhat controversial issue whether a statement of opinion was misleading unless there was some basis for it.34 I suggest that the only controversy is a factual one for the court to determine, namely whether the impugned statement conveyed or communicated to the intended audience that the statement of opinion was based on reasonable grounds and then, if so, whether such grounds existed.

-Whether a statement is one of opinion or fact depends on all the circumstances.35 In Grande
+- 18. It is noteworthy that while Heydon J in Forrest agreed in the result, his Honour identified Fortescue's statement about there having been a "binding contract" as being an opinion, for which there were reasonable grounds.30 Heydon J regarded it to be a somewhat controversial issue whether a statement of opinion was misleading unless there was some basis for it.31 I suggest that the only controversy is a factual one for the court to determine, namely whether the impugned statement conveyed or communicated to the intended audience that the statement of opinion was based on reasonable grounds and then, if so, whether such grounds existed. - 19.
+Whether a statement is one of opinion or fact depends on all the circumstances.
+In Middleton v AON Risk Services Australia Ltd_v32 McLure JA33 stated: